 - This process will be valid till only 3oth of December 2016.
 So hurry up

-Lets take an example, If you have 500 or 1000 note and you didn’t exchange it before deadline then you have another chance to do the same.
+Let’s take an example, If you have 500 or 1000 note and you didn’t exchange it before the deadline then you have another chance to do the same.
 All you need to go to your nearest RBI Head or corporate office.
 Please make sure you bring your valid identity proof and a proper reason.
-Finally explain them why you were unable to exchange your older currency.
+Finally, explain to them why you were unable to exchange your older currency.

-Finally if they approve your excuse then you will get exact same amount with latest series notes.
+Finally, if they approve your excuse then you will get exact same amount with the latest series notes.

 You can still exchange your old 500 and 1000 denomination notes on below places or institutions.

 - Government hospitals ( only to clear your dues or pay bills: No money exchange)

 - Railway tickets booking counters ( any railway station across nationwide )

 - Government buses counters ( only major bus stands )